Table of Contents

 If the liquids are over 3.4oz or 100ml, it is recommended to pack them in your checked luggage securely.

 Undoubtedly it is necessary to know what is allowed in a checked bag and what’s not.
-Just imagine getting affordable luggage and then ends up giving a high amount of compensation fees.
+Just imagine getting affordable luggage and then ending up giving a high amount of compensation fees.
 Annoying, isn’t it?

 What can you do?
 Firstly remember to check the airline’s policy before packing for the flight as it will save you from a lot of disasters.
 Moreover, it needs to be well-organized to make screening a smoother process.
 Don’t worry, we have got you covered with a detailed guide.